nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 | HDeviceUploads.txt| One record per device upload | Contains information about data source (Tidepool vs. Diasend) which we need to differentiate between duration units in milli seconds (Tidepool) or minutes (Diasend)|

 #### Relevant Columns:
 The following lists all relevant columns.
 Other columns were considered irrelevant.
-Some are still mentioned if they serve the discussion but crossed through.
+Some are still mentioned if they serve the discussion but are crossed through.

 #### HDeviceCGM.txt
 | Field_Name | Description (Glossary) | Notes |